 Kathy’s certainly not the only one at a loss for words at a Board of Review.
 So I asked our Facebook friends for their go-to questions.

-Here are 20 to try the next time you’re involved in this important final step on a boy’s journey to Eagle:
+Here are 40 to try the next time you’re involved in this important final step on a young person’s journey to Eagle:

 - Tell me which is more important: earning the rank of Eagle or wearing it?
 (Ernie H.)

 - Why should we declare you an Eagle Scout tonight?
 In other words, how have you demonstrated the characteristics of an Eagle Scout and what is our assurance that you will continue to use them throughout your life?

 - If you could talk to anyone throughout history, who would it be and what would you talk about?

 - If you could change one requirement for Eagle, what would it be?